Escalation Guide for Contracting Parties

 data and to explain their underlying methodology and limitations.

-on disputes arising from contract interpretation.
+provide advice regarding disputes arising from contract interpretation.
 Because index

 methodology and publication conventions could be crucial in developing

-escalation clauses, this guide is intended to alert users to
+escalation clauses, this Guide is intended to alert users to

 potential problems arising in these areas.2

-This guide is divided into three sections.
+This Guide is divided into three sections.
 First, an overview

 of the PPI system describes the major categories